JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 )                               #                   ⎭
 ```
 This low-level step-wise interface allows users full control and complete management of the initialization process.
 However, OpPoDyn.jl also provides higher-level wrapper functions [`solve_powerflow`](@ref) and [`initialize_from_pf`](@ref) that combine these steps for common use cases.

+Note: This workflow above is slightly simplified, see [Integration with Initialization Process](@ref) below for the full set of commands.

 ### Step 1: Power Flow Model Extraction